leafOfTree/vim-vue-plugin/README.md

 - `OnChangeVueSubtype(subtype)` An event listener that is called when subtype changes.

-    You can also define an event listener function `OnChangeVueSubtype(subtype)` in your `vimrc` to get the subtype and set its local options whenever it changes.
+    You can define it in your `vimrc` to set local options once the subtype changes.

     ```vim
     " Example: set local options based on subtype